 MSW

-An LCSW is a Licensed Clinical Social Worker.
-In addition to all of the careers already noticed, someone who is an LCSW can manage social worker programs or manage other types of social workers.
+- Clinical Social Work: MSW graduates are qualified to conduct psychotherapy and counseling, providing direct mental health services to individuals, families, and groups.
+This includes diagnosing and treating mental, emotional, and behavioral disorders under various state licensure titles such as Licensed Clinical Social Worker (LCSW).
+Someone who is an LCSW can manage social worker programs or manage other types of social workers.
 They can also enter research or provide mental health counseling in several specialties.

 DSW